Brick Chicken

 Notes

-No bricks?
-You can use any heavy, heatproof items, like another heavy skillet, a grill press, or a baking dish filled with pie weights.
-Make sure whatever you use is oven-safe and wrapped in foil to keep it clean.
+- No Bricks?
+No Problem!
+I use a heavy skillet, grill press, or even a baking dish filled with pie weights, as long as it’s oven-safe and wrapped in foil, it works!